Latent Representation and Simulation of Markov Processes via Time-Lagged Information Bottleneck: Conclusions

 In this work, we propose an inference scheme designed to accelerate the simulation of Markov processes by mapping observations into a representation space where larger time steps can be modeled directly.
 We explore the problem of creating such a representation from an information-theoretic perspective, defining a novel objective aimed at preserving relevant dynamics while limiting superfluous information content through an Information Bottleneck.
 We demonstrate the effectiveness of our method from both representation learning and latent inference perspectives by comparing the information content and statistics of unfolded trajectories on synthetic data and molecular dynamics.

 \paragraph*{Limitations and Future work} The primary focus of this work is characterizing and evaluating the dynamic properties of representations.
 Nevertheless, modeling accurate transition in the latent space remains a crucial aspect, and we believe that more flexible classes of transition models could result in higher statistical fidelity at the cost of slower sampling.
 Another challenging aspect involves creating representations of systems with large autoinformation content (e.g. chaotic and unstable systems).
-This is because the variance of modern mutual information lower bounds increases exponentially with the amount of information to extract \citep{Song20, McAllester20}.
-To mitigate this issue and validate the applicability of our method to other practical settings, future work will consider exploiting local similarity and studying the generalization capabilities of models trained on multiple systems, different simulation conditions, and long-range statistics when only collections of shorter simulations are available.
+This is because the variance of modern mutual information lower bounds increases exponentially with the amount of information to extract \citep{ McAllester20}.
+To mitigate this issue and validate the applicability of our method to other practical settings, future work will consider exploiting local similarity and studying the generalization capabilities of models trained on multiple systems and different simulation conditions.
+We further aim to evaluate the accuracy of long-range unfolded trajectories when only collections of shorter simulations are available during training time.

-\begin{ack} We wish to thank Frank No\'e, Rianne van den Berg, Victor Garcia Satorras, Chin-Wei Huang, Marloes Arts, Wessel Bruinsma, Tian Xie, and Claudio Zeni for the insightful discussions and feedback provided throughout the project.
-This work was supported by the Microsoft Research PhD Scholarship Programme. \end{ack}